JiveOff/fizzle-cli/README.md

 A Command Line utility to start local servers under the \*.local domains using Docker, Traefik and mDNS (multi-cast DNS).
 It supports both HTTP and HTTPS.

+## Commands

+- `npx fizzle start` - Starts Traefik and the mDNS daemon
+- `npx fizzle stop` - Stops Traefik and the mDNS daemon
+- `npx fizzle up` - Starts your app in a docker container and connects it to the local Traefik network

 ## What it does

 Fizzle creates a Traefik container that acts as a reverse proxy for your local servers.
 The CLI will also generate a local certificate for you and configure Traefik to use it.